-The importance of this physical approach to the boundaries of a narrative unit can again be illustrated with Arras BM 734, which contains three 'works' about the ninth-century miracles of St Vedastus on ff.
-35v-49r.
-52 Each of these works was composed at a different moment in time, yet the scribe saw them as one long text.
-He grouped them under the title of "On the miracles of Vedastus, saint and bishop, which were revealed at various moments in time, but were recently collected as one by a brother from this monastery".
-53 Even though the scribe conscientiously distinguished between the prologue and the various miracles in his manuscript by means of rubrics and initials, he did not indicate where one work ended and another began - the works were literally 'collected as one'.
-Since this was an important scribal decision, the scholarly terminology should be able to honor it and refer to the end product of his efforts as a coherent whole.
-It should similarly be able to refer to other kinds of scribal products that are incorporated into manuscripts and are treated as internally coherent narrative units by its scribes, such as charters, bills, or lists of relics.
-54
+The importance of this physical approach to the boundaries of a narrative unit can again be illustrated with Arras BM 734, which contains three works about the ninth-century miracles of St. Vedastus on ff.
+35v-49r.34 Each of these works was composed at a different moment in time, yet the scribe saw them as one long story.
+He grouped them under the title of "On the miracles of Vedastus, saint and bishop, which were revealed at various moments in time, but were recently 'collected as one' by a brother from this monastery" (MS Arras BM 734, f.
+35v).
+Even though the scribe conscientiously distinguished between the prologue and the various miracles in his manuscript by means of rubrics and initials, he did not indicate where one work ended and another began-the works were literally "collected as one."
+Since this was an important scribal decision, scholarly terminology should be able to honor it and refer to the end product of his efforts as a coherent whole.
+It should similarly be able to refer to other kinds of scribal products that are incorporated into manuscripts and are treated as internally coherent narrative units by its scribes, such as charters, bills, or lists of relics.35

-3. From work to scriptum: A VIABLE SOLUTION?
+3. From work to scriptum: a viable solution?

-The most radical solution to this need has been proposed by John Dagenais, who wanted to "free the manuscript from the idea that it is a sign for something else, that it 'represents' the [work]".
-55 He
+The most radical solution to this need has been proposed by John Dagenais, who wanted to "free the manuscript from the idea that it is a sign for something else, that it 'represents' the [work]."
+He introduced the term scriptum (pl. scripta) for a (part of a) manuscript and defined it as "a concrete, unduplicatable, physical manuscript together with the writing, both textual and trivial, it contains" (Dagenais 20).